szczyglis-dev/py-gpt/README.md

 - `Use native API function calls`: If enabled, the application will use native API function calls instead of the internal pygpt format and the command prompts will not be used.
 Experts only.
 Default: False.

-- `Use Responses API in Experts mode (master)`: Use Responses API instead of ChatCompletions API in Experts (master model).
+- `Use the Responses API in Experts mode (master)`: Use Responses API instead of ChatCompletions API in Experts (master model).
 OpenAI models only.
-Default: True.
+Default: False.

-- `Use Responses API in Experts (slaves)`: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
+- `Use the Responses API in Experts mode (slaves)`: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
 OpenAI models only.
-Default: True.
+Default: False.

 **Accessibility**

-- `Enable voice control (using microphone)`: Enables voice control using the microphone and configured voice commands.
+- `Enable voice control (using the microphone)`: Enables voice control using the microphone and configured voice commands.
 Default: False.

 - `Model`: Model to use for command recognition in voice control.
-Default: gpt-3.5-turbo.
+Default: gpt-4o-mini.

 - `Use voice synthesis to describe events on the screen.`: Uses speech synthesis to describe application events shown on screen.
 Default: False.

-- `Audio notify voice command execution`: Plays an audio notification when a recognized voice command is executed.
-Default: False.
+- `Audio notification for voice command execution`: Plays an audio notification when a recognized voice command begins execution.
+Default: True.

 - `Use audio output cache`: If enabled, all static audio outputs will be cached on the disk instead of being generated every time.
 Default: True.